Aspen

 Aspen is a sweet, very petite little kitty.
 She is only about 5#.
-She is very bonded to her sister...
+She takes a while to warm up...
 View on PetFinder

 Aspen